RobinHerbots/Inputmask/README.md

 }).mask(selector);
 ```

-### disableCache
-Disabling caching for the getTests engine.
-Should only be used for debugging purposes.
-Default: false

 ## General
 ### set a value and apply mask
 this can be done with the traditional jquery.val function (all browsers) or JavaScript value property for browsers which implement lookupGetter or getOwnPropertyDescriptor